Asian shares rise on optimism about US, China economies

 TOKYO (AP) — Asian shares were mostly higher Wednesday as regional markets looked to strong economic signs out of the U.S. and China as drivers of growth.

-Benchmarks rose in morning trading in Japan, China and Australia, although shares dipped slightly in South Korea.
+Benchmarks rose in Japan, China and Australia, although shares dipped in South Korea.
 Analysts warned major risks remain, such as surging cases of COVID-19 in some countries in Asia, worries about global inflation and China's policies to curb infections.

 "Expectations of economic growth in China and the U.S. will likely remain key to gauging recession fears.
 China's 'zero-COVID' policy is still an important headwind for global growth," said Anderson Alves at ActivTrades.